Our Topics

 Climate & Energy

 Europe has set ambitious climate and energy goals in the 2020 energy strategy, the 2030 energy strategy, and the 2050 Energy Roadmap.
 The 2020 energy strategy aims to achieve a greenhouse gas reduction of at least 20% from 1990 and increase energy efficiency by 20%, with 20% of the energy coming from renewable energy sources.
-For long term achievement the EU energy roadmap requires a 80-95% reduction in greenhouse gas emissions.
+For long-term achievement, the EU energy roadmap requires an 80-95% reduction in greenhouse gas emissions.

-To move forward in these goals, the European Union and all Member States are contracted with the UNFCC (United Nations Framework Convention on Climate Change) adopted in Rio de Janeiro in 1992.
+To move forward in these goals, the European Union and all Member States are committed to the UNFCC (United Nations Framework Convention on Climate Change) adopted in Rio de Janeiro in 1992.
 Annual meetings are held to promote and review the implementation of climate change legislation.
-The EU has also taken part in the Paris Climate Treaty: signed on April 22, 2016.
-The treaty was agreed upon at the 21st Conference of the Parties after 20 years of UN negotiation.
-The Paris Climate Agreement has taken a historic leap in getting nations to unite around a legally binding climate change agreement.
+The EU has also taken part in the Paris Climate Treaty, signed in 2016, taking a historic leap in getting nations to unite around a legally binding climate change agreement.
+The goal of the Paris Climate Agreement is to limit global warming below two degrees Celsius; implementation is up to individual members.
+Four workstreams towards these goals are the expansion of renewables; decarbonizing heating and cooling; improving carbon pricing in transport and heating; and eliminating ineffective solutions that delay the transition to 100% renewable energy.

 Environmental Law & Consumer Protection

-Along with the protection of natural rescources and the minimization of an environmental footprint, consumers and their rights have been an integral part of EU Law since it’s formation in the 1970s.
-The most recent update to these laws, The Charta of Fundamental Rights (2000), guarantees fair treatment, quality products and a right of redress to each consumer.
-There are also protection measures enacted to regulate specific industries.
+Along with the protection of natural resources and the minimization of an environmental footprint, consumers and their rights have been an integral part of EU Law since its formation in the 1970s.
+The most recent update to these laws, The Charta of Fundamental Rights (2000), guarantees fair treatment, quality products, and a right of redress to each consumer.
+There are protection measures enacted to regulate specific industries.
 For example, careful attention is placed on food and product safety as well as data protection.
 These measures help to safeguard the health and economic interests of consumers.

 Nature & Biodiversity

-Disturbances to the earth’s biomes affect all life on Earth.
+Disturbances to the Earth’s biomes affect all life on Earth.
 Therefore, approaches to protect the natural environment and living species are not just desired but vital to human existence.
-In moving towards the goal of of stopping biodiversity loss by 2020, much has already been done.
-The Habitat’s Directive of 1992 established the EU-wide Natura 2000 network as the largest coordinated network of protected areas in the world: protecting 1000 plant and animal species in addition to more than 200 habitats.
+In moving towards the goal of stopping biodiversity loss by 2020, much has already been done.
+The Habitat Directive of 1992 established the EU-wide Natura 2000 network as the largest coordinated network of protected areas in the world, protecting 1000 plant and animal species in addition to more than 200 habitats.
 Furthermore, the Birds Directive of 2009 aims to protect 500 wild bird species within the European Union through the regulation of their habitats, hunting seasons, etc.

 Sustainability & Economy (Green Jobs)

-There are more than 20 million jobs linked to the environmental sector within the European Union and this number is expected to grow in the comming decade.
-With the EU‘s continual focus on the preservation of biodiversity and a competitive, low-carbon, resource-efficient economy, the community of green jobs is taking off.
-Already in Austrian almost every fifth person holds one of these jobs (Green Jobs).
+There are more than 20 million jobs linked to the environmental sector within the European Union, and this number is expected to grow in the coming decade.
+With the EU’s continual focus on the preservation of biodiversity and a competitive, low-carbon, resource-efficient economy, the community of green jobs is taking off.
+In Austria, almost one in five people holds one of these jobs (Green Jobs).
 With the help of the New Skills for New Jobs initiative, EU citizens will be educated for and pushed towards green jobs.
 Green jobs aim to avoid environmental damage and to preserve natural resources and energies.

 Employment, Social Affairs & Inclusion

-In 2010, more than 400,000 people have died prematurely from causes related to air pollution in the EU.
-Because good air quality is an essential component to health and well-being, efforts to minimize adverse impacts on the earth’s atmosphere are currently being undertaken.
-Particular attention is being placed on the reduction of emissions produced by automobiles, other types of motor vehicles (boats, tractors, trucks, etc.), and the auto manufacturing industry.
-Regulation (EC) No. 443/2009 outlines a new set of standards for passenger cars which promotes fuel-efficiency and the transparency of information available to the consumer.
+Every year, over 300,000 people die prematurely from causes related to air pollution in the EU.
+European laws must improve air quality everywhere to protect people and ecosystems from air pollution threats.
+Air pollution is caused by road traffic, shipping, agriculture, domestic heating, and power plants, all of which release substances that negatively impact air quality.
+Efforts to minimize adverse impacts on the Earth’s atmosphere are currently being undertaken because good air quality is an essential component of health and well-being.
+Particular attention is being paid to the reduction of emissions produced by automobiles, other types of motor vehicles (such as boats, tractors, trucks, etc.), and the automotive manufacturing industry.
+Regulation (EC) No. 443/2009 outlines a new set of standards for passenger cars that promotes fuel efficiency and the transparency of information available to the consumer.
 Likewise, Directive 2010/75/EU works to prevent industries from shifting pollution from one medium (air, water, land) to another.